Best Practices for Responsive Web Design with Infographic

 While there are many more paid prototyping and wire framing tools available, my pick is the Axure, typically because its rapid, flexible and offers a wide set of feature rich HTML prototypes and Ajax interactions.

-3. Content: Kevin Stakem’s statement on content for responsive designs clearly stated the significance of taking the content-out approach, when he said, “Responsive design is about putting the right content in users’ hands according to the context of their interaction”.
+Kevin Stakem’s statement on content for responsive designs clearly stated the significance of taking the content-out approach, when he said, “Responsive design is about putting the right content in users’ hands according to the context of their interaction“.

 Understanding the user’s needs is of utmost importance when it concerns content management.
 It has to be accessible and adaptable irrespective of the device its being viewed in.
 The ideal way to begin is by starting with as compact a content, as possible and then arranging it in the best possible manner.
 This is what Garett Moon meant when he tweeted, “The web needs more than responsive web design.
 We also need responsive content management“.

-4. Breakpoints: As Tim Caldec states, “Responsive design is not just another technique—it is the beginning of the maturation of a medium and a fundamental shift in the way we think about the web.”
+As Tim Caldec states, “Responsive design is not just another technique—it is the beginning of the maturation of a medium and a fundamental shift in the way we think about the web.”
 The stereotype holds that breakpoints are device centric and should be separately created for different screen sizes.
 When talking about ‘responsive’ designs, the focus should ideally be on adaptability and flexibility of designs which are possible only when breakpoints are built around the content.
 The Creative Blog’s article on breakpoints determination gives a clear insight into how breakpoints can be handled for responsive designs.

-5. Adaptive Images: Images are another precarious area as depending on the size of the screen and the device that they are being opened on, they have to be resized ad adjusted.
+Images are another precarious area as depending on the size of the screen and the device that they are being opened on, they have to be resized ad adjusted.
 The images, hence, need to be workable and flexible.
 As “Stephen Thomas puts forward in his article, RWD takes a completely different approach: create a single website but let that website recognize and respond to its context”.
 Sherri Alexander has addressed some of the major issues faced with responsive image deployment in her article Choosing a Responsive Image Solution.

-6. Allow compression: In order to make the transition of your pages easier and more fluid across different networks use a program like GZIP for compression of your page resources.
+In order to make the transition of your pages easier and more fluid across different networks use a program like GZIP for compression of your page resources.

 This is very helpful when your site is being accessed via devices that have slow or low bandwidth.
 Also get rid of unnecessary white spaces and line breaks to make the page light in size.